Homalodisca

 Temperature Requirements

-Embryonic development in H. vitripennis and H. liturata is temperature-dependent with thresholds of approximately 12°C and optimal development around 31°C. Extreme temperatures (below 11.5°C or above 40°C) cause developmental failure or desiccation.
+Embryonic development in H. vitripennis and H. liturata is temperature-dependent with minimum thresholds of approximately 12°C and optimal development around 31°C. Extreme temperatures (below 11.5°C or above 40°C) cause developmental failure or desiccation.

 Tags